 The most effective way to turn someone onto your music is not by telling them about it.
 It’s by having them listen to it.
 Here are some effective uses of media:

-- Offer Full Tracks.
 Give your potential fans an easy way to sample full-length streams of your music.
 New fans will want a quick way to get a sense of your music.
 By streaming tracks on your own site (as well as giving your music away as a targeted download), you have a better chance of acquiring their email address for follow-up marketing.
 Plus, providing a download as a shareable widget helps fans to bring new fans to your site.

-- Include Videos.
 Video combines audio and visuals to create a great user experience and will keep users on your site longer.

-- Live Video.
 Live streaming video events can later be archived on your site, and/or posted to your own YouTube channel.
 It’s a great way to bring fans into the recording process, showcase an intimate live event, have a chat with your fans, and more.

 SEO or (search engine optimization) is a term used to describe activities related to the goal of having your site appear high in the search phrase return in Google and other search engines.
 There are both paid and free (or organic) ways to do this.
 It’s a true art, and people that can do this well are in high demand.

-Now that you’ve learned how to create a website, and your content is in order, and you’re confident that you’re providing your fans and users with reasons to come back to your site, the next step is to get SEO happening so people can find you online through a simple search.
+Now that you’ve learned how to create a musician website, and your content is in order, and you’re confident that you’re providing your fans and users with reasons to come back to your site, the next step is to get SEO happening so people can find you online through a simple search.
 It’s important to understand, however, that SEO only improves your odds for a high search return; it does not make any guarantees for heavy traffic to your site.

 Ensure your site has indexable content relevant to keywords.
 Keywords are the phrases and/or words that users type into search engines.
 The words that you use to describe your music, band, or label are very important to your search engine rankings.
 Your copy has to be effective in conveying your message to those who are already aware of your site, but you also have to be thinking about what the potential fans who you want to visit your site are typing into the search engines.

-- Link to other sites.
 It might seem counterintuitive to provide links to other websites, but the more active, involved, and connected your site is with others, the higher your rankings will be with the search engines.
 Consider a page on your site dedicated to similar bands, labels you like, the distributor you work with, and so on.
 Request a link in exchange, or better yet, create amazing content that folks will want to link to organically.
 Doing so will raise your visibility with the search engines, as mutual linking will show that you are a “trusted source.”